-If you are using an ASCII terminal as the console for this system, and do not have a graphics display to connect, continue with Step 17.
-Connect the Serial and Parallel Devices on page 1-28.
+Note: If you are using an ASCII terminal as the console for this system, and do not have a graphics display to connect, continue with "Step 17.
+Connect the Serial and Parallel Devices" on page 31.

-As shown in Step 14.
-Attach the Display Cable Toroid on page 1-26, connect the graphics display cable to the back of the display and to the graphics adapter connector.
+As shown in "Step 14.
+Attach the Display Cable Toroid", connect the graphics display cable to the back of the display and to the graphics adapter connector.
 For the locations of installed adapters, consult the "About Your Machine" document.